Harrison Bader Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 23rd-ranked team ERA across all MLB pitching staffs (4.72).
+- The Cardinals have the 23rd-ranked team ERA across all league pitching staffs (4.71).

-- Cardinals pitchers combine to allow 149 home runs (1.1 per game), the second-fewest in the league.
+- The Cardinals allow the third-fewest home runs in baseball (151 total, 1.1 per game).

-- Rom gets the start for the Cardinals, his fourth of the season.
-He is 0-2 with a 7.24 ERA and 11 strikeouts through 13 2/3 innings pitched.
+- Thompson makes the start for the Cardinals, his sixth of the season.
+He is 4-5 with a 3.91 ERA and 53 strikeouts in 46 2/3 innings pitched.

-- The left-hander's most recent appearance came on Saturday against the Pittsburgh Pirates, when he tossed 4 2/3 innings, surrendering three earned runs while allowing five hits.
+- The lefty's most recent appearance came on Sunday against the Pittsburgh Pirates, when he tossed seven innings, surrendering three earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.